 Walter McWhorter, Church Administrator

-Walter was hired November 2017 and has been a member of Highland since 1984.
-Walter tends to the business operations and management of the church, oversees the care and use of the building, and works with technology needs within the office.
+Walter was hired in November 2017 and has been a member of Highland since 1984.
+Walter tends to the operations and management of the church, oversees the care and use of the building, and works with technology needs within the office.
 He serves as the staff liaison to the Technology Ministry Group, Property & Space Ministry Group, Congregational Safety resource group, Transportation group.
 Walter is married to Angela Collins, and has one child, Anna Kate McWhorter.

 Jerre Bassett, Full-Time Custodian